sfavorite/ssh_multi_keys/ssh_multi_key.md

 ## Naming your keys

-You can name the keys when you generate them, which I highly recommend so you don't get them confused since the default will name them all the same...not to mention over write existing keys.
+You can name the keys when you generate them, which I highly recommend so you don't get them confused since the default behavior of ssh-keygen is to name them all the same...not to mention over write existing keys.

 Here is where you can put your own name in:
 ![Key Name](https://github.com/sfavorite/ssh_multi_keys/blob/master/images/ssh_key_name.jpg)

-At the prompt enter a name that makes sense to you.
+At the prompt enter a name that makes sense to you <strong>If you don't not put a custom name you will over any exisiting id_rsa key you have</strong>.
 I use 'servername_rsa' that way the name of the key tells me which server and the rsa tells me the encryption protocol I used.

 ## Copy key to remote server